Your search filters:

 5687 results found.

 Displaying newest first

-Our nation is faced with once-in-a-generation challenges—widespread inequality, alarming climate change, crumbling infrastructure, and crippling household debt, among others—that can only be addressed with bold, progressive policies, many of which require significant government spending.
-Although some policymakers and candidates have proposed such policies, they often get pushback from skeptics asking, “Can the government really afford
+Our nation is faced with once-in-a-generation challenges—including devastating climate change, crumbling infrastructure, and crippling household debt—that can only be addressed by bold, progressive policies, many of which require significant government spending.
+A major impediment to meeting these challenges is the “pay as you go” (PAYGO) rule.
+The PAYGO rule is a congressional budget rule that

 FOR IMMEDIATE RELEASE:February 14, 2020 CONTACT:Ariela Weinberger, email@example.com Roosevelt Institute Announces New Board Members Four new board members add insight, diversity, and expertise New York, NY—The Roosevelt Institute is pleased to announce the appointment of four new members to its board of directors: Sharon Block, executive director of the Labor and Worklife Program and lecturer

 The Roosevelt Institute is the nonprofit partner of the FDR Library and Museum.
 Private money raised goes through the Institute to benefit the Library.
 This allows the Library the ability to spend funds on special exhibits, community events, membership programming, school group transportation and educational staff for school field trips, to name a few.
 The

 FOR IMMEDIATE RELEASE:February 5, 2020 CONTACT:Ariela Weinberger, firstname.lastname@example.org Going Beyond Black History Month: Naming Anti-Blackness to Address Racial Wealth Inequality A new report highlights why progressives must focus on addressing the structural forces that cause the racial wealth gap, not just fixate on the gap itself New York, NY—Over the last 50 years, neoliberal (“free